Ténéré: Landmarks

 The desert is also known for the celebrated Tree of Ténéré, once thought to be among the most remote in the world.
 Situated by the last well before entering the Grand Erg du Bilma on the way to Fachi, salt caravans relied on the tree as a landmark until it was allegedly knocked down by a Libyan truck driver in 1973.
 It was replaced by a metal sculpture and the remains are enshrined at the museum in Niamey (capital of Niger).
-New trees were planted but, because of the very low water table (the adjacent well is some 40m deep), irregular watering by passing travellers saw them fail to survive.
-Despite this unfortunate mishap, the tree is still often indicated on maps of the region as a notable landmark, as is the less well-known Arbre Perdu (Lost Tree) situated in the true Tenere to the north, west of Chirfa.
+New trees were planted, but because of the very low water table (the adjacent well is some 40 m deep), irregular watering by passing travellers saw them fail to survive.
+Despite this, the tree is still often indicated on maps of the region as a notable landmark, as is the less well-known Arbre Perdu (Lost Tree) situated in the true Tenere to the north, west of Chirfa.

-A monument to UTA Flight 772, a 200-foot diameter circle of dark stones and 170 broken mirrors which represent each victim of the 1989 terrorist attack which brought down the aircraft, was built in May and June 2007 at 16°51′53″N 11°57′13″E.